webplatform/docs/guides/the_basics_of_html/index.md

 |URL=
 |Published=
 }}
-{{Summary_Section|In this article, you will learn the basics of HTML in order to gain some insight into the structure and content of an HTML document.
+{{Summary_Section|In this article, you will learn the basics of HTML and gain some insight into the structure and content of an HTML document.
 }}
 {{Guide